johnnyreilly/google-apis-authentication-with-typescript/README.md

     "calendar": "ts-node calendar.ts",
 ```

-Now we're ready to acquire the refresh token.
+Now we're ready to test `calendar.ts`.
 We'll run the following command (substituting in the appropriate values):

 `npm run calendar -- --clientId CLIENT_ID --clientSecret CLIENT_SECRET --refreshToken REFRESH_TOKEN`

-When you run for the first time, you may encounter a self explanatory message which tells you that you need enable the calendar API for your application:
+When we run for the first time, we may encounter a self explanatory message which tells us that we need enable the calendar API for our application:

 ```
 (node:31563) UnhandledPromiseRejectionWarning: Error: Google Calendar API has not been used in project 77777777777777 before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/calendar-json.googleapis.com/overview?project=77777777777777 then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.
 ```

-Follow the instructions if you encounter this.
-When you run successfully for the first time you should see something like this showing up in the console:
+Once enabled, we can run successfully for the first time.
+Consequently we should see something like this showing up in the console:

 ![Screenshot of calendars list response in the console](images/calendars-response.png)